 Food and groceries are an important part of your budget.
 It gets tricky — food costs can vary and it’s easy to overspend on nonessentials.
 So how much exactly should you spend on groceries?

 The Bureau of Labor Statistics reports that the average American household spends 12-13.6% of their income on food.
 Roughly half goes to groceries, and the other half goes to eating out.
-If you’re unsure where to start, you can set a realistic budget for groceries by using metrics provided by different government agencies.
+If you’re unsure where to begin, you can start by understanding how to make a budget for groceries by using metrics provided by different government agencies.
 Then consider your needs and how much you have to allocate toward buying food.
 We’ll cover how you can determine how much to spend on groceries and ways to save on your supermarket bill.

 How much should I spend on groceries?

 A good place to start is by looking at your past spending on groceries.
-This will help you get an idea of how much you spend each month.
+This will help you get an idea of how much you spend each month and what an average grocery bill looks like for you.
 If you usually pay cash for your groceries and throw away the receipts, this can make calculating your monthly grocery expenses difficult.
 To best track how much you spend on food shopping, consider paying for groceries with a debit or credit card, or save your receipts so you can track your grocery spending more accurately.

 Having an idea of what your typical monthly grocery bill is can help you take action to make changes in how much you spend.
-You don’t have to completely eliminate your favorite things from your budget — cut back on other line items such as eating out or entertainment instead.
+You don’t have to completely eliminate your favorite things from your budget — cut back on other line items such as entertainment or restaurant spending instead.

 What the government says you should spend on groceries